FIA World Rally Championship talks live OTT and remote production at 200km per hour

 Speaking to SVG Europe about that growth, Florian Ruth, director of content and production at WRC, says: “Last season was just stunning; no one had any idea who the favourite was or who would win, and almost every manufacturer had a chance to win any rally.
 This made rally a very, very interesting motorsport.”

 Adding to the interest in the sport in 2018 was WRC+ All Live.
 In January 2018 prior to the start of the WRC season, WRC+ All Live was announced, a subscription-based OTT model for live footage of each rally throughout the season, adding to WRC+, the WRC OTT platform.
-More than 25 hours of coverage from each rally is now available as a continuous live stream, including expert analysis from the WRC’s TV studio and breaking news, interviews and reactions from across the service park.
+WRC worked with its existing OTT partner, Sportradar, which specialises in combining data and video.
+Despite the complexities involved in the project, Sportradar was able to manage the large amount of concurrent video streams through its dedicated uplink facility, and combine those video pictures with accurate live data.
+The resulting product allows consumers access to more than 25 hours of coverage from each rally as a continuous live stream across a variety of devices.
+In addition to the live action, OTT customers can also watch expert analysis from the WRC’s TV studio as well as breaking news, interviews and reactions from across the service park.

 States Ruth: “Last year we offered fans whole rallies for viewing OTT.
 Every stage of every rally was available to view.
 We worked on this for two years, as we were going from a maximum of five stages broadcast per rally, to an average of 20.
 We make an average of 30 hours of live coverage available each weekend.